pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

     model will update appropriately when its children are no longer selected.
   - :ref:`Showing model edges <ug-show-edges>` can help you see the triangles more clearly as in these images.
-  - You can use complexity to create models with certain basic shapes.
+  - You can use complexity to create models representing certain basic shapes.
 The lowest complexity Cylinder model is a triangular prism, and the lowest complexity Sphere model is an octohedron.

 .. admonition:: VR Only